tolitius/calip/README.md

 > _`:on-error?` flag can be combined with a custom `:report` function that is documented in the next section_

-## Reporting
+## reporting

-By default calip will use `println` and a "default format" as shown above to report metrics, but it is pluggable.
+by default calip will use `println` and a "default format" as shown above to report metrics, but it is pluggable.<br/>
-You can pass a report function to `calip/measure`. calip would pass a map to this function with:
+you can pass a report function to `calip/measure`. calip would pass a map to this function with:

 ```clojure
 {:took took           ;; time this function took to execute in nanoseconds